AnshulGora/tools-garage/README.md

 ToolsGarage is a web application built using ReactJS and Bootstrap for the UI.
 It offers a variety of tools designed to simplify common tasks, including QR code generation, password generation, PDF compression, image compression, and more.
 With an intuitive interface and a growing list of tools, ToolsGarage aims to enhance your productivity and streamline your workflow.

-## Features
+## Tools

-- **QR Code Generator:** Easily generate QR codes for URLs, text, or contact information.
+- **QR Code Generator:** Generate QR codes for various data types.
-- **Password Generator:** Create strong and secure passwords with customizable options.
+- **Password Generator:** Create secure, customizable passwords.
-- **PDF Compressor:** Reduce PDF file size without compromising quality.
+- **PDF Compressor:** Reduce PDF file size maintaining quality.
-- **Image Compressor:** Optimize image files for web usage by reducing file size.
+- **Image Compressor:** Optimize images for web by reducing size.
+- **Image Converter:** Convert images between different formats.
+- **URL Shortner:** Shorten long URLs for easy sharing.
+- **Youtube Thumbnail Downloader:** Download thumbnails from Youtube video links.
 - **[Add more tools here]**

+We are constantly working to add more tools to this list.
+Stay tuned for updates!

 ## Getting Started